xayanide/heldrapidclicker/README.md

 # HeldRapidClicker (Momentary Switch Rapid Clicker Macro)
-A straightforward toggleable AutoHotkey v2.0 macro script that allows the user to rapidly perform left-clicks as long as the left mouse button is held down.
+A lightweight and straightforward AutoHotkey v2 script that allows the user to rapidly perform left-clicks while holding the left mouse button.
+It also includes a hotkey to toggle the macro on and off.
 > [!WARNING]
 > Use this script with caution especially while doing important stuff, always check if the script is active or its macro is turned on or off.
 Rapid left-clicks may lead to unintended actions, such as accidentally clicking buttons you're not aware of and closing applications.